pub-calculator-io/car-loan-calculator/readme.md

-# Car Loan Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Car Loan Calculator Widget for WordPress

 Free car loan calculator uses the formula PMT = (R × A) / (1 - (1+R)^-n) to help buyers calculate a car payment, analyze interest rates, and understand the total cost of an auto loan.